iv-wrt/iv-wrt/README.md

 # iv-wrt
-An intentionally vulnerable router firmware distribution based on OpenWrt
+An intentionally vulnerable router firmware distribution based on OpenWrt.